 - Surgery – Preliminary (NRMP Code 1737440P1): 1 year General Surgery training position intended for individuals who have matched into a specialty that require a preliminary year, as well as non-designated individuals.
 A limited number of these positions are available and are offered as one-year employment contracts.
 Although our residency office will assist with placement following the intern year if needed, it is ultimately the responsibility of each non-designated preliminary surgery resident to make arrangements for continued residency training and education.

 Applications to our program are accepted through Electronic Residency Application Service (ERAS AAMC).
 In addition to a completed application, please include a minimum of two letters of recommendation, USMLE and medical school transcripts, personal statement and a Dean’s letter.
 All completed applications and supporting documents must be received no later than October 31.

 Interviews will be conducted on select Wednesdays in November, December and January.
 All candidates selected for interviews will be invited to a social reception with current UVA residents on the Tuesday evening prior to their scheduled interview.

-Please contact Residency Coordinator, Kristen Dudley email@example.com, in the General Surgery Residency Office: (434)924-9307.
+For more information, contact Residency Coordinator, Kristen Dudley email@example.com, in the General Surgery Residency Office: (434) 924-9307.